- Very central, bustling location (at least by day)

 30-90 minutes from three airports.

 New York City has three nearby airports: JFK, La Guardia, and Newark (in New Jersey).
 Flying into JFK or LaGuardia is typically easiest and the least time-consuming.
-From JFK, it's a (one-hour) $45 flat-rate taxi ride to anywhere in Manhattan.
-From LaGuardia, it's about a (30-minute) $40 metered cab ride to Midtown Manhattan.
+From JFK, it's a one-hour, flat-rate taxi ride to anywhere in Manhattan.
+From LaGuardia, it's about a 30-minute metered cab ride to Midtown Manhattan.
 Rides from Newark can take more than 90 minutes.
 Don't forget to tip your driver 15-25 percent.

-To save some cash, try the group shuttles that are available at all three airports for about $14/person.
+To save some cash, try the group shuttles that are available at all three airports.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.
 You can also take public transit from any of the airports for as little as $7 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairs.
-For mass-transit directions right to the hotel, check out HopStop.com.

 Outdated and generic, with worn furnishings, tacky bedspreads, and drab coloring -- but at least they're big.
-The Penn 5000 Suite has better electronics.
+The Penn 5000 rooms have better bedding and electronics.

 The fitness center is spacious and well-maintained with a variety of equipment.
 Penn 5000 Club members get access to a pleasant, free business center, while others must pay to use a computer or print.

-The on-site restaurant and bar, Lindy's, is overpriced, but is a decent café.
+The on-site restaurant Statler Grill serves pricey steak and seafood, while City Perk is a decent café.
 Guests should plan to eat elsewhere.